ShahzodAtabayev/betterplayer/docs/generalconfiguration.md

 /// Whether or not the video should loop final bool looping;

-/// Weather or not to show the controls when initializing the widget. final bool showControlsOnInitialize;
+/// Weather or not to show the controls when initializing the widgets. final bool showControlsOnInitialize;

 /// When the video playback runs  into an error, you can build a custom